dawn-infra-labs/dawn-secure-transport/README.md

 For a full explanation of Dawnset’s architectural philosophy, see
 **`docs/design-decisions.md`**.

-## Dawnset: Foundation for Next‑Generation Secure Communication
+## Dawnset: Core Infrastructure for Next‑Generation Secure Communication

 It is built around a clean architectural separation: